 .
 There is no pronation control in this shoe, but the overlay system and midsole provide a really stable base.

-The Meraki is priced very fairly.
+The 361 Meraki is priced very fairly.
 This shoe was recently released, so you will most likely find it at full price.
-However, when the newer version of this shoe, along with the 361 spring line, are released - the price will most likely drop.
+However, when the newer version of this shoe, along with the 361 spring line, is released - the price will most likely drop.

 Like mentioned before, this is not designed to be a stability shoe, but it did provide a stable ride.
 The stability is mostly in part by the Fitz-Rite midfoot system which locks the foot down.
 The heel counter, which is rigid but not restrictive, also keeps the foot in place and helps provide stability as you run.